eoap/mastering-app-package/docs/cwl-cli/stac.md

 Wrap the `stac` step as a Common Workflow Language CommandLineTool and execute it with a CWL runner.

+### Lab

+This step has a dedicated lab available at /workspace/mastering-app-package/practice-labs/CommandLineTools/stac.ipynb

 ### CWL CommandLineTool wrapping the step

 The CWL document below shows the `stac` step wrapped as a CWL CommandLineTool: